 Global Partnership Awards are designed to help sustain and develop partnerships between UNC and international institutions.
-Awards support faculty, staff and students engaging in collaborations with colleagues at international institutions, with preference given to proposals that include designated UNC strategic or emerging partners.
-Note that a faculty member must apply on behalf of a student.
+Awards support faculty, staff and graduate students engaging in collaborations with colleagues at international institutions, with preference given to proposals that include designated UNC strategic or emerging partners.
+Note that a faculty member must apply on behalf of a graduate student.

 Awards Administered by Outside Parties